-Quantitative modeling of longitudinal microbiome-metabolome data reveals biphasic (and baseline-dependent) response of mice gut microbiome to dietary fiber
+Running title: Quantitative modeling of longitudinal microbiome-metabolome data reveals biphasic and baseline-dependent response of mice gut microbiome to dietary fiber

+Hongbin Liu*, Chen Liao*, coauthors, Lei Dai#

+Affiliations

 Abstract

+Dietary fibers are commonly used as an intervention of gut microbiome to promote the production of short-chain fatty acids (SCFA), which are important for host health.
+However, the response after dietary fiber interventions is still poorly understood due to the lack of time series data on both microbiome and metabolome.
+Here we used adult mice with different baseline microbiota to study the dynamical and individualized response of gut microbiota following interventions of inulin and resistant starch.
+We found dramatic shifts dynamics in mice gut microbiome composition and SCFA metabolism over four weeks.
+We used gLV to infer microbial ecology and successfully identified primary degraders.
+Furthermore, we used machine learning models to identify bacteria taxa associated with SCFA production, which can explain the individualized response to some degree but fails to predict the response of gut microbiome with a different baseline composition.
+Finally, we propose that SCFA production of gut microbiome in response to dietary fiber may have different phases.
+Our work underscores the importance of understanding the dynamical and individualized response in gut microbiome.

+previous version

 (Background)

-Dietary fiber may hold great promise in optimizing gut microbiome structure and short-chain fatty acid (SCFA) metabolism, the disorder of which have been linked to obesity and type 2 diabetes.
-Yet, how the gut microbiome response to dietary fiber remains poorly understood by limited longitudinal studies to examine stability and dynamics.
+Longitudinal microbiome-metabolome monitoring at an individual level enables deep physiological and mechanistic profiling and may provide an important tool for precision nutrition, which aims to prevent and manage chronic diseases by tailoring dietary interventions or recommendations.

 (Goal)

-Using mice as model hosts, we assess the response of the gut ecosystem to dietary fiber intervention at multiple timescales by integrating longitudinal data from the gut microbiome and SCFA metabolome.
+Using mice that harboring different gut microbiome as model hosts, we assess the dynamic response of the gut ecosystem to dietary fiber intervention by integrating analyze longitudinal data from the gut microbiome and SCFA metabolome.

 (Result)

-Regardless of the different baseline structure, we identified a strong short-term response and long-term adaptation of the microbial metabolism in response to inulin intervention, representing by a rapid elevation in total fecal SCFAs in a few days prior dropped to a final stable level.
-While for the individual SCFAs (e.g. propionate), there was an identifiable baseline microbiota-dependent manner in terms of the magnitudes and rates of their response dynamics.
-By coupling microbial structure data and inferring with dynamic models, multiple bacteria (Parabacteroides goldsteinii, Lachnospiraceae bacterium 28-4, unclassified_Desulfovibrionaceae, Bacteroides-acidifaciens) were identified as SCFAs producers, with their dynamics significantly correlated with the temporal changes of SCFAs concentrations.
-Furthermore, two identified inulin-responders, Bacteroides-acidifaciens was found engaged in competition with Muribaculaceae bacteria for the primary degradation of inulin.
-The different preintervention abundance of these two inulin-responders could result in distinct dynamic responses to the inulin intervention.
-Our study highlights the importance of longitudinal sampling and integrating complementary multi-omics data to identify temporal responses of the microbiome.
-Serving as a widely-applied framework, This reveals insights into the ecologic mechanisms that how dietary fiber reshape the gut microbial structure and SCFA metabolism, which will help improve existing dietary treatments and guide precisely manipulation of the gut microbiome for optimal medical care.
+Regardless of the different baseline microbiome, we identified a strong short-term response and long-term adaptation of the gut microbiome in response to inulin intervention, representing by the substantial changes in the microbial structure and total SCFAs metabolism that happened a few days after the start of the intervention diminished before approach a final stable state.
+This biphasic response was consistent observed when reanalyzed another published dataset.
+However, the magnitudes and rates of the biphasic response dynamics of individual SCFAs and specific microbes were variable and identifiable influenced by pre-treatment microbiota.
+By coupling microbial quantity data and inferring with dynamic models, we verified multiple SCFAs producers that previously reported (Parabacteroides goldsteinii, Lachnospiraceae bacterium 28-4, unclassified_Desulfovibrionaceae, Bacteroides-acidifaciens), with their dynamics significantly correlated with the temporal changes of SCFAs concentrations.
+Furthermore, Bacteroides-acidifaciens, a species that previously reported for its involvement of inulin’s primary degradation, was again identified as inulin-responder here, along with a novel identified inulin-responder family Muribaculaceae.
+The different preintervention abundance of these two inulin-responders could result in distinct dynamic responses to inulin intervention.
+Through applying the quantitative modeling analysis to published human longitudinal microbiome data, we identified previously reported bacteria that may engage in the primary degradation of inulin or resistant starch.
+Our study highlights the importance of longitudinal sampling and integrating complementary multi-omics data to identify temporal dynamics of the microbiome.
+Serving as a widely-applied framework, this quantitative modeling method reveals insights into the ecologic mechanisms that how dietary fiber reshape the gut microbial structure and SCFA metabolism, which will help improve existing dietary treatments and guide precisely manipulation of the gut microbiome for optimal medical care.

 Introduction

+Microbiome modulation by diet: importance

+Dietary fiber -> SCFA production

+Dynamical response (microbiome+metabolome) after dietary intervention: lack of understanding

+Individualized response after dietary intervention: call for precision nutrition

+This study